gak/teslatte/README.md

 > #### ⚠️ Alpha Warning! ⚠️
 > This Rust crate is still in alpha stage.
 It is something I quickly put together if anyone needed it.
 I'm aiming to work on it as I need more features.
 >
 > `0.1.x` will have breaking API changes.
-Don't rely on this project for anything important yet.'
+Don't rely on this project for anything important yet.
 >
 > Using Rust nightly until `async_fn_in_trait` is stable.